-Observers and students who do not wish to stay at the dorm can reserve a room at Auburn University Hotel by calling 334-821-8200 before June 14, 2019 and mention Mises University of the Mises Institute for a special rate of $142 per night plus tax.
+Observers and students who do not wish to stay at the dorm can reserve a room at Auburn University Hotel by calling 334-821-8200 and mention Mises University of the Mises Institute for a special rate.
+Or there are numerous VRBO or Air B&B options.

 Important Note: all Mises University applicants agree to abide by the Mises Institute's Visiting Scholar Manual.

 Faculty and Member Observers should use the Faculty & Member registration form rather than the student scholarship application site.

 Student Scholarship Application Requirements

 - Confirmation of consent to terms of the Manual for Visiting Scholars